Education in Seychelles

-This article is about education in Seychelles and its evolution from private mission schools to compulsory public education in the modern system.
-Seychelles has the highest literacy rate of any country in sub-Saharan Africa.
-According to The World Factbook - Central Intelligence Agency as of 2018, 95.9% of the population age 15 and over can read and write in Seychelles were respectively literate.
+Education in Seychelles is free and compulsory from the ages of 6 to 15.
+The language of instruction is Creole from ages 6 to 10, and then English is gradually introduced as the language of instruction, with French introduced as a foreign language.
+It has evolved from private mission schools to compulsory public education in the modern system.
+It is the only African country whose education system features among the top 50 in the world.
+Seychelles has the highest literacy rate of any country in sub-Saharan Africa at 96.20%.
+According to The World Factbook – Central Intelligence Agency as of 2018, 95.9% of the population age 15 and over can read and write in Seychelles were respectively literate.

 History

 Until the mid-19th century, little formal education was available in Seychelles.
 Both the Roman Catholic and Anglican churches opened mission schools in 1851.
 The missions continued to operate the secondary schools — Seychelles College run by the Brothers of Christian Instruction and Regina Mundi Convent run by the Sisters of St. Joseph of Cluny — even after the government became responsible for education in 1944, though primary schools were established throughout the islands with mainly untrained teachers.
-After a teacher training college opened in 1959 'to cater for in-service teachers of promise without previous training, and to train new entrants to teaching' (quote from article by S. Quinlan: "The Teacher Training College" in Seychelles Government Bulletin, July 27, 1961) a two-year training course was offered for secondary teachers or a one-year course for in-service primary teachers, resulting in a supply of locally trained teachers becoming available.
+After a teacher training college opened in 1959 'to cater for in-service teachers of promise without previous training, and to train new entrants to teaching' (quote from an article by S. Quinlan: "The Teacher Training College" in Seychelles Government Bulletin, 27 July 1961) a two-year training course was offered for secondary teachers or a one-year course for in-service primary teachers, resulting in a supply of locally trained teachers becoming available.
 Since 1981 a system of free education has been in effect requiring attendance by all children in grades one to nine, beginning at age five.
 Formerly, school-age children were required to participate in the National Youth Service (NYS).

-The literacy rate for school-aged children had risen to more than 90 percent by the late 1980s.
-Many older Seychellois had not been taught to read or write in their childhood, but adult education classes helped raise adult literacy from 60 percent to a claimed 85 percent in 1991.
+The literacy rate for school-aged children had risen to more than 90 per cent by the late 1980s.
+Many older Seychellois had not been taught to read or write in their childhood, but adult education classes helped raise adult literacy from 60 per cent to a claimed 85 per cent in 1991.